 AASB 16 Leases will come into effect in FY19-20 and has a number of elections available, both on transition and more generally.
-This Circular prescribes the options that NSW public sector agencies are to elect.
+This Circular prescribes the options that agencies are to elect.
 Agencies must comply with AASB 16 in full and should read the standard when applying this guidance.